Main Use Cases of NLP in Finance Sector

 Main tasks of NLP

 As we already know, uncertainties in the languages people speak to make it difficult to create software that can accurately determine the meaning of different phrases and collocations in the voice or text data.
-For example, to create an excellent and valuable application, programmers need to “teach” NLP how to recognize and understand idioms, sarcasm, grammar exceptions, structures of sentences, and metaphors accurately.
+For example, to create an excellent and valuable NLP application for finance, programmers need to “teach” NLP how to recognize and understand idioms, sarcasm, grammar exceptions, structures of sentences, and metaphors accurately.

 So, some tasks of this technology are to structure the text and voice data to help the computer better understand it.
 In the picture below, you can see the main tasks of NLP.